flatironinstitute/CaImAn/README.md

 The [Neurodata Without Borders (NWB)](https://www.nwb.org/) file format is now supported by CaImAn.
 You read and analyze NWB files and can save the results of the analysis (`Estimates` object) back to the original NWB file.
 Consult this [demo](use_cases/NWB/demo_pipeline_NWB.py) for an example on how to use this feature.

 **To use CaImAn with these additional features you'll need to create a new environment following the usual instructions.**

-## New: Removing Keras dependency (June 2019)

-To circumvent a problem arising in Windows installation, we recently removed keras from the list of dependencies.
-Keras was being used to deploy the pretrained neural network models for component screening.
-The neural network models are being deployed through tensorflow and for that we included tensorflow compatible versions of the models inside the folder `model`.
-Existing users who already have keras in their environment will continue using keras as it is slightly faster.
-However if you create an environment without it you may want to either reinstall caimanmanager or simply copy the files `model/*.pb` into the folder `caiman_data/model/` for the files to be discoverable.
-New CaImAn users do not need to do anything as this is being taken care of during the installation process.

-## Installation for calcium imaging data analysis

-Installation and updating instructions can be found [here](./docs/source/Installation.rst).

 ## Documentation & Wiki